This page documents the editorial conventions used for isocpp.org blog posts.

 Some brief introductory blurb.

-(Quoted + Heading 3 style) The Title of the Article
+(Quoted + Heading 3 style) The Title of the Article with link to external content

 (Quoted style) by Author Name